guimoralesCC/CurrencyConverter/README.md

 Convert an amount from USD to a target currency using the latest exchange rates.
 Retrieve historical exchange rates by specifying a date.

-Communication Protocol
+Communication Protocol:

   Protocol: ZeroMQ (Zero Message Queue)

   Socket Type: REQ (Request) / REP (Reply) pattern

   Address: tcp://localhost:5555 (Ensure the microservice is running and listening on this address)

-How to Programmatically REQUEST Data
+How to Programmatically REQUEST Data:
 To request data from the Currency Converter Microservice, send a JSON-formatted message over a ZeroMQ socket with the required parameters.

 Request Message Format